bserdar/watermelon/readme.md

 ## Modules

-You write your configuration scripts as `modules`.
-A module is an executable program that communicates with the Watermelon server using gRPC.
-Currently Watermelon has a Go client runtime, but other runtimes can be written for any language that supports gRPC.
+You write your infrastructure code as `modules`.
+A module is an executable program that communicates with the watermelon server using gRPC.
+Currently watermelon has a Go client runtime, but other runtimes can be written for any language that supports gRPC.

 A module source tree should look like the following: